 Our engagements typically involve complex analyses and the exercise of professional judgment.
 As a result, we are subject to the risk of professional liability.
 If a client questions the quality of our work, the client could threaten or bring a lawsuit to recover damages or contest its obligation to pay our fees.
 Litigation alleging that we performed negligently or breached any other obligations to a client could expose us to significant legal liabilities and, regardless of outcome, is often very costly, could distract our management and could damage our reputation.
 We are not always able to include provisions in our engagement agreements that are designed to limit our exposure to legal claims relating to our services.
 Even if these limiting provisions are included in an engagement agreement, they may not protect us or may not be enforceable under some circumstances.
-In addition, we carry professional liability insurance to cover any particular claim or all claims plus the cost of legal defense.
+In addition, we carry professional liability insurance to cover many of these types of claims, but the policy limits and the breadth of coverage may be inadequate to cover any particular claim or all claims plus the cost of legal defense.
 For example, we provide services on engagements in which the impact on a client may substantially exceed the limits of our errors and omissions insurance coverage.
 If we are found to have professional liability with respect to work performed on such an engagement, we may not have sufficient insurance to cover the entire liability.